Fire World: Part One

 At first Gwyneth wants David to be destroyed but Strømberg steps in and says they should assess David as he is a very special eccentric.

 Back in the Dead Lands, it begins to rain as Eliza finds clay and begins to model with it, eventually making an egg.
 The rain then becomes very strange as it is driving Eliza away, although when the drops fall on the ground they recreate images of dragons (long since died out on Co:pern:ica).
-Eliza finds them beautiful and then they start to scare her until she shouts 'I AM ELIZA!' and they turn away.
-Then the lead dragon, described as bony and almost human-like to Eliza breathes over her.
-Eliza collapses into a heap.
+Eliza finds them beautiful, though they scare her.
+Then the lead dragon, described as bony and almost human-like, breathes over Eliza, and she collapses.

 Sometime later, a group of Firebirds find Eliza and they are trying to take care of her, when they discover the egg and wonder how one could have gotten out of the eyrie.

-Two days later, Harlan, Bernard and Strømberg are about to open up the rift when it cuts to Aunt Gwynteth in the Dead Lands.
-She finds a trail of stones leading towards some caves.
-Reaching the cave she sees that Eliza has created many clay dragons acting almost as guardians to the slope that they are on.
+Two days later, Harlan, Bernard, and Strømberg are about to open up the rift.
+Meanwhile, Gwyneth finds a trail leading towards a cave, where she finds that Eliza has created many clay dragons acting almost as guardians to the area.
 Gwyneth furiously confronts Eliza about the heresy she has committed and Eliza shows that she has a baby daughter and cracked the family anomaly.

-Back at the Librarium, a fire bird named Aurielle, picks up the fire tear enclosed in one of David's own tears, a daisy chain that Rosa made for David earlier in the book and the egg that Eliza created.
-Aurielle thinks about these things as she flies back to her perch and looks at a woven tapestry that she likes, depicting the last scene of Dark Fire, where there are dragons, humans, the ix and darklings.
-Aurielle and the other fire birds know about the darklings which they call "the shadows of ix".
-The tapestry is apparently named Isenfire.
-As Aurielle is thinking about all of this another firebird comes along and warns them that a portal is opening somewhere and they need to be there.
+Back at the Librarium, a fire bird named Aurielle picks up the fire tear enclosed in one of David's own tears, a daisy chain that Rosa made for David earlier in the book, and the egg that Eliza created.
+Aurielle thinks about these things as she flies back to her perch and looks at a woven tapestry that she likes, called Isenfire, depicting the last scene of Dark Fire, where there are dragons, humans, the ix and darklings.
+Aurielle and the other fire birds know about the darklings, which they call "the shadows of ix".
+Meanwhile, another firebird comes along and warns them that a portal is opening somewhere and they need to be there.

 Rosa and Henry and the whole of Co:pern:ica feel the rift opening.
-Rosa has read and re-read the book about Dragons to David, after Strømberg over-ruled Aunt Gwyneth.
+Rosa has read and re-read the book about dragons to David, after Strømberg over-ruled Aunt Gwyneth.
 Rosa manages to figure out how to read Dragontongue and believes she knows how to get up to the upper floors, just as Harlan switches on the machine.
-Suddenly Rosa passes out and then when she wakes up, she finds David waking up as well, and they have discovered that they have aged about eight years.
+Suddenly Rosa passes out.
+When she wakes up, she finds David waking up as well.
+Both have aged about eight years.